-5. Appeal of inadmissibility
+Appeal of inadmissibility of surveillance evidence

-Another way to counteract the presentation of surveillance evidence is by filing an appeal of inadmissibility.
+Another way to counteract the presentation of personal injury surveillance evidence is by filing an appeal of inadmissibility.
 However, you should be aware that this remedy can only be used if the surveillance evidence is presented late; that is, if it is presented at an advanced stage of the trial.

-There are two ways of validly filing an appeal of inadmissibility: the first is that – as we said in the previous paragraph – you claim that the surveillance evidence is inadmissible as it is being used late, so its presentation can constitute a trap.
+There are two ways of validly filing an appeal of inadmissibility.
+The first is that – as we said in the previous paragraph – you claim that the surveillance evidence is inadmissible as it is being used late, so its presentation can constitute a trap.

-But be careful with this: we are not saying that there is no right to privacy.
+But, be careful with this: We are not saying that there is no right to privacy.
 We are simply clarifying that this right is not absolute and that it is not valid in the claims of personal injury claims.

 A personal injury lawyer must be prepared for the presentation of surveillance evidence.
 Everything seems to indicate that this resource will be used frequently by insurers.